heracliteanflux/heracliteanflux/README.md

 ### Thanks for visiting!
-Start <a href="https://davefriedman01.github.io">here</a>.
+<a href="https://davefriedman01.github.io">Web page under development</a>.
 Your feedback is welcome!

 ### Interests
 Interests include but aren't limited to